Heading to Tasmania for 4 or 5 days and looking for the perfect itinerary?

 The laid back nature of the state makes it easy to visit, and there will still be plenty of exciting and beautiful attractions waiting for when you return!

 We hope you enjoy these suggestions for what to do in Tasmania for 4 or 5 days so that you can have your perfect trip.
-You can find more information to plan your perfect trip to Tasmania in our planning guides to Tasmania here or read our 7 day itinerary here, 10 day here or 14 day here.
+You can find more information to plan your perfect trip to Tasmania here or read our 7 day itinerary here, 10 day here or 14 day here.
+For more planning guides, click here.

 Sharon grew up in Tasmania, moved away and then came back with her family twenty years later.
 She loves re-discovering her home state and sharing it with you here.